fbpx

 The amount of time it takes for the body to break down LSD will vary from one individual to another, and it will be influenced by multiple factors.
 These include weight, age, dosage, and food intake.
 If someone’s liver isn’t functioning well, the LSD will break down more slowly.

-But we still haven’t addressed the question of spinal fluid.
+However, we still haven’t addressed the question of spinal fluid.
 Does LSD stay in the spinal fluid for the rest of your life?

 As it turns out, this is a myth.
 Although LSD can exert some terrible effects on people, it doesn’t become a permanent part of your cerebrospinal fluid.